 Edge Computing 101

 Webair and PacketFabric teamed up for a webinar on Thursday, February 27th, 2020 at 1 PM EST to discuss the benefits of software-defined interconnectivity.
 During the webinar, our attendees gained insight into how organizations can leverage SDN fabrics (Software-Defined Network fabrics) and hosted cloud services to:

 - Integrate infrastructure services at the edge with their existing IT infrastructure to solve pain points previously not considered for “cloud”

 - Procure low-latency and privately connected services within the metro that can be delivered to look like part of a local IT stack

 - Replace all on-premises backup, hardware, and software with “as-a-Service” at the edge

 - Leverage software-defined interconnection to mitigate the painful challenges and costs related to traditional disaster recovery configurations

 Learn more about the transformative world of edge-computing and how software-defined interconnectivity through the use of hybrid cloud services can advance your data support.
-Contact our sales team today at email@example.com or 1-866-WEBAIR-1 (1-866-932-2471).
+Click the link below to send us a message, or give us a call at 1-866-WEBAIR-1 (1-866-932-2471).